September 29th and 30th, 2018

 Chip timing (Team Chip and individual)

-Please only go through the FINISH when finishing a lap and please walk.
+Please only go through the FINISH when finishing a lap and please walk under the limbo bar.

 Memories to last a lifetime for all ages for 12 or 24 hrs

 Prizes and first place custom medals and awards 3 deep.

 The Relay (See Below for the flow of the Finish line)

 Each one of your teams will be issued a Timing 3d wrist chip to track you’re overall team lap times, and this writ chip must be worn on your right wrist.
 Each tag has a unique number!